-For the website link regarding the Articles of Incorporation referred to in the following chapters please see page 251 of this Corporate Governance Report.
+For the website link regarding the Articles of Incorporation referred to in the following chapters please see page 267 of this Corporate Governance Report.

-2.2 DETAILS TO CONDITIONAL AND AUTHORIZED SHARE CAPITAL
+2.2 DETAILS ON CONDITIONAL AND AUTHORIZED CAPITAL

-Conditional share capital
+Conditional capital

-Article 3bis of the Articles of Incorporation, dated July 17, 2019, reads as follows:
+Article 3bis of the Articles of Incorporation, dated October 21, 2020, reads as follows:

-- The share capital may be increased in an amount not to exceed CHF 4,442,160 by the issuance of up to 888,432 fully paid registered shares with a nominal value of CHF 5 each through the exercise of conversion and/or option rights granted in connection with the issuance of newly or already issued convertible debentures, debentures with option rights or other financing instruments by the Company or one of its group companies. - The preferential subscription rights of the shareholders shall be excluded in connection with the issuance of convertible debentures, debentures with option rights or other financing instruments.
+- 1. The share capital may be increased in an amount not to exceed CHF 63,500,000 by the issuance of up to 12,700,000 fully paid registered shares with a nominal value of CHF 5 each through the exercise of conversion and/or option rights granted in connection with the issuance of newly or already issued convertible debentures, debentures with option rights or other financing instruments by the Company or one of its group companies. - 2.
+The preferential subscription rights of the share-holders shall be excluded in connection with the issuance of convertible debentures, debentures with option rights or other financing instruments.
 The then current owners of conversion and/or option rights shall be entitled to subscribe for the new shares. - 3.
 The acquisition of shares through the exercise of conversion and/or option rights and each subsequent transfer of the shares shall be subject to the restrictions set forth in Article 5 of these Articles of Incorporation. - 4.
-The Board of Directors may limit or withdraw the right of the shareholders to subscribe in priority to convertible debentures, debentures with option rights or similar financing instruments when they are issued. if:
+The Board of Directors may limit or withdraw the right of the shareholders to subscribe in priority to convertible debentures, debentures with option rights or similar financing instruments when they are issued, if:

-- a) an issue by firm underwriting by a consortium of banks with subsequent offering to the public without preferential subscription rights seems to be the most appropriate form of issue at the time, particularly in terms of the conditions or the time plan of the issue; or - b) the financing instruments with conversion or option rights are issued in connection with the financing or refinancing of the acquisition of an enterprise or parts of an enterprise or with participations or new investments of the Company. - 5.
+- a) an issue by firm underwriting by a consortium of banks with subsequent offering to the public without preferential subscription rights seems to be the most appropriate form of issue at the time, particularly in terms of the conditions or the time plan of the issue; or - b) the issuance occurs in domestic or international capital markets or through a private placement; or - c) the instruments are issued in connection with the financing or refinancing of the acquisition of an enterprise or parts of an enterprise or with participations or new investments of the Company or one of its group companies. - 5.
 If advance subscription rights are denied by the Board of Directors, the following shall apply: - a) Conversion rights may be exercised only for up to 15 years; and option rights only for up to 7 years from the date of the respective issuance. - b) The respective financing instruments must be issued at the relevant market conditions.

-The conditional share capital of CHF 4,442,160 represents 1.76% of the issued ordinary share capital of the Company registered in the commercial register as of December 31, 2019.
+The conditional share capital of CHF 63,500,000 represents 15.82% of the issued ordinary share capital of the Company registered in the commercial register as of December 31, 2020.

-Authorized share capital
+Authorized capital